-- Development proposals within the view cones, as defined on the Policies Map, will be required to demonstrate that they do not negatively impact on the views of these heritage assets; and - Beyond the areas defined within the view cones, as defined on the Policies Map, which have the potential to negatively impact on the views of these heritage assets will not normally be acceptable.
-The level of potential impact will be dependent on factors such as scale, height and location and the scope for mitigation.
+- Development proposals within the view cones, as defined on the Policies Map, will be required to demonstrate that they do not negatively impact on the views of these heritage assets.
+Those proposals which do detrimentally impact on the views of these heritage assets will not be acceptable; and - Beyond the areas defined within the view cones, as defined on the Policies Map, development proposals which have the potential to negatively impact on the views of these heritage assets will not normally be acceptable.
+The level of potential impact will be dependent on factors such as scale, height, location and the scope for mitigation.